Syncope in Children

 Prolonged loss of consciousness (>5min), Need for CPR , Family history of sudden unexplained deaths, Exercise-induced syncope, Palpitations or chest pain.

+Treatment depends on the cause & could be only general advice to use of medications, defibrillators or referral to other specialists like geneticists, cardiologists or psychologist.
 It is vital that the child is seen by a paediatrician with expertise in the management of syncope so that he or she is diagnosed appropriately and safely managed.